-The DVD is packaged with a 32-page, colorful, illustrated summary of each of the four sections.
-This booklet, essentially, reflects information on the DVD.
+There is a companion, 32-page PDF booklet that has a colorful, illustrated summary of each of the four sections.
+This booklet reflects information on the videos.

-A Leader's Guide presents complete lesson plans for presenting the DVD, guiding discussion, working with student handouts, and directing related Bible study.
+A PDF Leader's Guide presents complete lesson plans for presenting the videos, guiding discussion, working with student handouts, and directing related Bible study.
 It also includes further background information for the teacher.
-Unlike most study guides that accompany videos, this one seems to be well-thought out.
+Unlike most study guides that accompany videos, this one seems to be well-thought-out.

-Another booklet of Student Handouts and Worksheets can be reproduced to use with students with each lesson.
+Another PDF has student handouts and worksheets that can be printed for students to use with each lesson.